 Aily Nash is a curator based in New York.
-She is co-curator of Projections, the New York Film Festival's artists' film and video section, and a Biennial advisor and cocurator of the film program for the 2017 Whitney Biennial.
-She also curates the Basilica Screenings series at Basilica Hudson, and is program advisor to the International Film Festival Rotterdam's Short Film section.
-She has curated programs and exhibitions for MoMA PS1.
-NYC; Brooklyn Academy of Music, NYC; Anthology Film Archives, NYC; FACT, Liverpool, UK; Image Forum, Tokyo, Japan; and others.
+She is co-curator of Projections, the New York Film Festival's artists' film and video section, and a Biennial advisor and co-curator of the film program for the 2017 Whitney Biennial.
+She is program advisor to the International Film Festival Rotterdam's Short Film section.
+She has curated programs and exhibitions for MoMA PS1, Brooklyn Academy of Music, Anthology Film Archives, FACT (Liverpool), Image Forum (Tokyo), Tabakalera (San Sebastian) and others.
+She curated five seasons of the Basilica Screenings series at Basilica Hudson (2012-2016).
 Her writing has appeared in the Brooklyn Rail, BOMB, Artforum.com, Film Comment, and elsewhere.
 She has taught at Parsons and Bruce High Quality Foundation University in New York.
 In 2015, she was awarded a Curatorial Fellowship from the Andy Warhol Foundation.